Big Basin Redwoods State Park

 If you'd like a Yosemite experience in a little package, this is the State Park for you.
 A stay at Big Basin Redwoods State Park during the summer should be at least a 3-5 night stay, since there are so many things to do.
 The park offers more than 80 miles of hiking including the Skyline to the Sea Trail popular with backpackers as well as some pleasant camping.

 When you arrive at Big Basin, you actually pass many of the campgrounds before arriving at the Park Headquarters.
 The HQ looks like a mini-lodge and houses the Campground Check-in and a Visitor Center where you can purchase a State Park Map ($3.00) and Redwood Trail Map ($0.25).
-The State Park Map is a must for an
+The State Park Map is a must for anyone interested in hiking at Big Basin.

 The park also has